 Table of Contents_

-The Massachusetts Motor Vehicle Owners Right to Repair Act requires vehicle manufacturers to give consumers and independent repair shops the same access to the exact vehicle diagnostic and repair information that OEM and authorized repair facilities.
+The Massachusetts Motor Vehicle Owners’ Right to Repair Act requires vehicle manufacturers to give consumers and independent repair shops the same access to the exact vehicle diagnostic and repair information that OEM and authorized repair facilities.
+Essentially, it gives consumers the choice to repair or replace their car, without pressure or repercussions from the dealership.
 However, before we get into how the people passed it, let’s examine the arguments for and against Massachusetts’ right to repair law.

 Advocates for the law included Art Kinsman (Massachusetts Right to Repair Committee) and lobbying groups like the AAIA, CARE, and AAM that fight for consumer rights in the automotive industry.
 They argued that OEMs harm consumers by monopolizing repair and restricting repair options and information.